Driving Tired Poses Serious Dangers

 - Workers who slept 6-7 hours had 1.3 times greater risk of an accident.

 - Workers who slept 5-6 hours had 1.9 times risk of an accident.

 - Workers who slept 4-5 hours had 4.3 times the risk of an accident.

 Further, workers who sleep less than two hours in a 24-hour period should not be driving a motor vehicle at all.
 And those who sleep less than four or five hours per night are much more likely to be impaired while driving.

 The Mann Law Firm has won substantial settlements and judgments for the victims of distracted and fatigued drivers.
 If you have suffered a personal injury from a fatigued driver, call us at (478) 742-3381.

 Be Aware of the Signs of Fatigued Driving

-The CDC warns that we should be aware of these signs of drowsy driving:
+that we should be aware of these signs of drowsy driving: